steph-xue/react-info/README.md

 ## Overview

 This project presents a collection of facts about React, including its original release date, creator, and role in modern web development, while allowing users to switch between light and dark mode at any time.
-It is built with React, JavaScript, HTML, and CSS and uses Vite as the build tool.
-The interface includes a navigation bar and main content area, with the theme toggle managed through shared React state so the selected mode is applied consistently across the application.
+Built with React, JavaScript, HTML, and CSS using Vite, the interface includes a navigation bar and main content area, with the theme toggle managed through shared React state so the selected mode is applied consistently across the application.

 <br>